Katia L'Ecuyer, CPM, LDEM

 EXPERIENCE

 Katia is a Certified Professional Midwife (CPM) with the North American Registry of Midwives (NARM) and a Licensed Direct Entry Midwife (LDEM) in the state of Utah.
 She is a graduate from the Midwives College of Utah, where she earned the “Student by Excellence” award in 2007.
 She has been practicing midwifery for nearly 20 years and has attended over one thousand births, so you know you can count on a skilled and experienced health care provider.
 She provided care to women in rural Costa Rica where she practiced as a home birth midwife before returning to the U.S. She then worked as a Senior Midwife at Better Birth, high volume birth centers, which made her realize her love for midwifery lies in the continuity of care and the connection she shares with women and families.
 Katia is a NARM approved preceptor and has taught countless midwifery students.
 Since her passion for teaching and learning never seems to stop, she recently graduated Valedictorian from Utah Valley University with a major in biology and a minor in chemistry.
 Katia actively participated in research to help improve women and newborn health outcomes and her project on GBS has earned her the prestigious UVU Board of Trustees Scholarship.
 She is originally from Quebec, Canada and is fluent in French, English and Spanish.
+When Katia is not caring for women and their families, you can find her in the mountains, running, bikejoring, and sledding with her pack of Wolfies!

 MY STORY